top of page

 Start making a list of essential school supplies you will need, including notebooks, pens, and electronics.

 Also, inquire about textbooks for your courses.
-Many colleges provide lists of required readings, and checking out online marketplaces or your campus bookstore for the best deals can save you money.
+Most colleges provide lists of required readings, and checking out online marketplaces or your campus bookstore for the best deals can save you money.
 For example, students can often save up to 40% by buying used or digital versions of textbooks.

 Plan for Financial Literacy